 How you can start saving money on your mobile, broadband, landline and pay TV now

-I doubt the rules will ever go that far and if they do it will certainly be a long way off.
-There are however a few ways that you can easily find out if you can save money on your mobile, broadband, landline and pay TV deal right now.
+The Ofcom rules came into place on 15th February 2020 and since they were enforced Ofcom reports that End-of-contract notifications seem to have made a positive impact.
+There are however a few ways that you can save money on your mobile, broadband, landline and pay TV deal right now.
 We cover each of them below.

 How to save money on your mobile contract

 While there are countless comparison sites that will search the market for the best mobile phone deals, you'll need to know what you want before you start searching.
 You'll need to know whether you want to go for a sim only or a fixed contract and you'll need to know how much data and minutes you roughly use.

 A better way of searching for a new deal is to use bill monitor.
 The service will ask you to provide your login details for your current provider (don't worry it is secure, we have tried it ourselves) and they will then analyse your last three bills to understand your average usage.
 Bill monitor will then search over 3 million mobile tariff's to find you the best deal.
 When we tried it, we saved over £360 per year.
 We provide more information in our article halve your mobile bill in just 2 minutes.

 How to save money on your broadband and landline

 There are countless comparison sites that allow you to compare deals, but the one we liked the most was Broadband choices.
 The navigation was simple and we liked the way it highlighted not just the cheapest deal, but the ones that offered excellent value (like special offers on superfast broadband).
 You can also opt to include pay TV and see the best bundle options.

 How to save money on your pay TV package